Data protection and freedom of information

 You can view full details on how to make a Data Protection Act request.

 The Freedom of Information Act (FOIA) introduced a general right of access to all non-confidential information held by public bodies, such as councils.

-We already publish a lot of information on our open data page.
+We already publish a lot of information on our transparency and open data page.

 Examples of the types of information requested include statistics, reports, minutes of meetings or council procedures.

 Making a request to us is easy and free.
 You need to put your request in writing, provide sufficient detail for us to find the information you want, and supply a name, address and contact number or email address.